leo0514/vpc-on-classic-network/Strongswan_Conf.md

 The example steps that follow skip the prerequisite steps of using {{site.data.keyword.cloud}} API or CLI to create Virtual Private Clouds.
 For more information, see [Getting Started](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started) and [VPC setup with APIs](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-rest-apis).

+## Preparation
+{: #strongswan-preparation}

+Before you begin to set up the remote Strongswan peer, make sure that the following prerequisites are met.

+* A VPC
+* A subnet in the VPC
+* A VPN gateway in the VPC without connections

+   After the VPN gateway gets provisioned, note its public IP address.
+   {: tip}
+* The Strongswan public IP address
+* The Strongswan subnet you want to connect via VPN

 ## Example steps
 {: #strongswan-example-steps}